Reasons You Should Always Back Up Your Computer

 Should I do an offsite or onsite backup?

-To be honest, you asked the wrong question.
 It is recommended that you use the 3-2-1 backup strategy.
 You are probably wondering what the 3-2-1 backup strategy means.
 Let me explain it like this.

 You have a file called weddingphoto.jpg.
 The file weddingphoto.jpg lives on your hard drive on your computer.
 That is one copy of weddingphoto.jpg.
-Next, you have an external hard drive plugged into your computer that you are backing up to.
+Next, you have an external hard drive plugged into the computer that you are backing up to.
 This is the second copy of weddingphoto.jpg.
 And finally, you paid for a cloud backup service.
 This cloud backup service can tell when you save files or make changes to weddingphoto.jpg.
 The backup service will upload that file to the cloud.
 This is your third copy of weddingphoto.jpg.
-In a nutshell, the 3-2-1 strategy is one copy of your data is on your local hard drive; one copy backed up offsite, and one copy backed up locally.
+In a nutshell, the 3-2-1 strategy is one copy of your data is on your local hard drive; one copy backed up offsite and one copy backed up locally.

 There are many companies that allow you to backup to their servers.
 Most of these solutions are typically coined as “cloud backup”.
 I would highly recommend backing up your computer to a “cloud” backup provider.
 This type of backup secures your data against theft, fire, or a ransomware attack.